Relewise/relewise-ui-components/packages/web-components/README.md

 #### Facets
 By default the component will not render any facets.

-To start doing so include your facet configuration in the `useSearch` function.
+To start doing so, include your facet configuration in the `useSearch` function.

 ```ts
 useSearch({